Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then consider the local fermion parity at each 0D block and its symmetry property:

-Thus these 4 Majorana fermions can be gapped out by some proper interactions in a symmetric way; at each $\mu_1$, the corresponding 2 Majorana fermions which can be gapped out by an entanglement pair in a symmetric way.
+Thus these 4 Majorana modes can be gapped out by some proper interactions in a symmetric way; at each $\mu_1$, the corresponding 2 Majorana modes which can be gapped out by an entanglement pair in a symmetric way.
 Hence the no-open-edge condition is satisfied.
 Hence for the system with spin-1/2 fermions, the classification of 2D FSPT phases protected by $p4g$ symmetry attributed to the 1D block-state decoration is:

 Similar with the $p4$ case, there is no stacking between 1D and 0D block-states, and the ultimate classification with accurate group structure is: